TimMonko/napari-ndev/docs/tutorial/00_setup.md

 ## Installation of napari and napari-ndev

 You have two options to download `napari` and `napari-ndev`.
-For users unfamiliar with using the command line and python, I would recommend following the instructions at [Beginner Setup](../beginner_setup.md).
+For users unfamiliar with using the command line and python, I would recommend following the instructions to install from UI at [Beginner Setup](../beginner_setup.md).

-If you are familiar with python, then I would recommend creating a new environment and to do a fresh installation of with `napari-ndev[all]`.
+If you are familiar with python, then I would recommend creating a new environment and to do a fresh installation with `napari-ndev[all]`.
 Further details available in [Installation](../installation.md).

 ## Download Tutorial Images and Files